On this page

 Vaccinations

-Cloth nappies can be used during and after vaccinations, without the need of any specific laundering or treatment.
-The oral rotavirus vaccine is live and a small amount may be excreted in poo but thorough hand washing is the only precaution needed to prevent accidental cross contamination.
+The oral rotavirus vaccine is live and a small amount may be excreted in poo.
+Thorough hand washing is the only precaution needed to prevent accidental cross-contamination.
 People with immune conditions should be extra diligent with hand washing, consult your medical professional for more advice.

 Acidic Urine and Alkaline Degradation

-Urine is nitrogen rich as it contains urea CO(NH2)2.
+Urine is nitrogen-rich as it contains urea CO(NH2)2.
 The urea cycle produces urea from ammonia NH3 in the body, catalysed by enzymes.
 Once urine leaves the body, even without the enzyme urease as a catalyst (which is found in a variety of things including bacteria), it will rearrange to form ammonia and carbon dioxide, it will just take longer.
 The pH of the environment becomes alkaline because ammonia is alkaline.

 CO(NH2)2 urea + H2O water + urease = 2NH3 ammonia + CO2 carbon dioxide ((+H3)